lin-jingqiang/lin-jingqiang.github.io/index.md

 # Welcome to Jingqiang Lin's Scholar Pages
 ## Career
-- 2020.7 - , Professor, School of Cyber Security, University of Science and Technology of China
+- 2020.07 - , Professor, School of Cyber Security, University of Science and Technology of China
-- 2018.4 - 2020.7, Associate Director, State Key Laboratory of Information Security.
+- 2018.04 - 2020.07, Associate Director, State Key Laboratory of Information Security.
-- 2015.10 - 2020.7, Professor, Institute of Information Engineering, Chinese Academy of Sciences
+- 2015.10 - 2020.07, Professor, Institute of Information Engineering, Chinese Academy of Sciences
-- 2015.9 - , Adjunct Professor, University of Chinese Academy of Sciences
+- 2015.09 - , Adjunct Professor, University of Chinese Academy of Sciences
 - 2012.10 - 2015.10, Associate Professor, Institute of Information Engineering, Chinese Academy of Sciences

 ## Research Interest
 Applied Cryptography, Network Security, and System Security

-## Funding and Project
-- Key Technologies of Cryptographic Service Supporting Infrastructures in the Mobile Internet (Grant No. 2017YFB0802100), Cyber Security Program of National Key RD Plan of China
-- 国家重点研发计划网络空间安全重点专项 基于国产密码算法的移动互联网密码服务支撑基础设施关键技术 (项目号2017YFB0802100)
-- Cryptographic Key Protection Technologies on General Computing Platforms (Grant No. 61772518), National Natural Science Foundation of China
-- 国家自然科学基金 通用计算平台的密钥保护技术研究 (项目号61772518)

 - PKI and Authentication
 - Fault Tolerance, Blockchain and Transparency
 - Cryptographic Key Protection and Side Channel